 - Provision of temporary bus stops: charged at £64 per stop (for the duration of the works).

 - All prices quoted are inclusive of VAT at 20%

 Please complete an application form and send, together with your official order (**below), to:

 An official purchase order from your company must be enclosed for the process to proceed.
 In each case the Public Transport team will need to be contacted for a quote and the purchase order must be to this value.
 Please note that we will invoice you at the end of the process.
 If applying online you can upload this as part of the application.

-**Please do not send any monies prior to this.
+Please do not send money prior to this.

 Sites are chosen after taking into account a number of factors:

 - road safety, taking into consideration volume and type of traffic at all times of the day, speed limit, road width, closeness to traffic signals and road junctions, property frontages, parking, stopping distances, sight lines

 - impact on residents outside whose property a proposed bus stop is to be located